-Saudi Sports for All Federation welcomes more than 20,000 participants for 2024 Riyadh Marathon
+Saudi Sports For All Federation Welcomes More Than 20,000 Participants For 2024 Riyadh Marathon

 In line with the SFA's goals, structured by Vision 2030 and the Quality of Life Program objectives, the Riyadh Marathon brought thousands together to celebrate physical activity in the country, and crucially promoted fitness as a key aspect of Saudi Arabia's social fabric.

-Held every year since 2022, the Riyadh Marathon is considered the first full official marathon to be held in the Kingdom.
+Held every year since 2022, the Riyadh Marathon is considered the first full official marathon in the Kingdom.
 From the outset, it has been a World Athletics Elite Label Road Race.

 Legal Disclaimer: